 With full digital traceability we will trace each of our products back to its source – from the vessel that caught it or the pond that produced it.
 This information will allow us to monitor the labor conditions onboard vessels and from ponds we purchase from.

 When workers don’t know their rights, it is easy for unscrupulous operators to take advantage of them.
-We are working with the Migrant Workers Rights Network and Labor Rights Promotion Network to train migrant workers in Thailand so that they are all aware of their human and employment rights.
-We are also exploring scalable and sustainable models to roll this initiative out globally.
+We work with the Migrant Workers Rights Network and Labor Rights Promotion Network to train migrant workers in Thailand so they are aware of their human and labor rights.

-We have set up worker-elected welfare committees in our factories in Thailand to establish open and shared dialog between the workforce and Thai Union management.
+We have set up worker-elected welfare committees in our factories in Thailand to establish open and shared dialog between the workforce and Thai Union management, in collaboration with Migrant Worker Rights Network (MWRN).
 Through this process, workers are able to raise concerns immediately and to ensure that our future policies are sensitive to the specific needs of migrant and non-migrant workers alike.
 We are committed to giving our workers a voice and have a policy of freedom of association in all of our operations throughout the world.

 We will continue to work with the Seafood Task Force (previously called the Shrimp Sustainable Supply Chain Task Force) to ensure that the Thai seafood supply chain is free from abuses of human and labor rights.
-The Task Force is an international, industry alliance which aims to eradicate illegal and forced labor, through accountability, verification and transparency.
+The Task Force is an international, industry alliance which aims to eradicate illegal and forced labor and illegal, unreported and unregulated (IUU) fishing, through accountability, verification and transparency.

-We will continue to work with the National Fisheries Institute (NFI) Crab Council’s Task Force to address potential labor issues as well as broader sustainability issues in crab supply chains across the region.
+We will continue to work with the National Fisheries Institute (NFI) Crab Council’s Task Force to address potential labor issues as well as broader sustainability issues in crab supply chains across Asia.

 In 2015, we tightened up and relaunched our Business Ethics and Labor Code of Conduct which stipulates, among other things, that workers must be legal and safe.
 We insist that all of our contracted suppliers – from boat operators to label printers – sign up to this code and adhere to its principles at all times to prevent illegal labor and offer training to support supplier development.